atkinchris/juice-benchmarks/README.md

 # juice-benchmarks

-Benchmarks for experimenting with Juice
+Benchmarks for experimenting with Juice, with [hyperfine](https://github.com/sharkdp/hyperfine).

 ## Usage